mollyic/MRI_qa/README.md

 ## Python environment

 The rating script requires some additional packages to run: pymongo, configparser, getpass, subprocess, datetime, re, and dotenv.
 After ensuring that Python 3.x is installed successfully, you will need to install the required packages for the script to run.
-You can do this by opening a terminal or command prompt and running the following command:
+You can do this by opening a terminal or command prompt and running either of the following commands depending on your pip version:

 ```
+#pip install
 pip install pymongo configparser getpass subprocess datetime re python-dotenv

+#pip3 install
+pip3 install pymongo configparser getpass subprocess datetime re python-dotenv
 ```

 ## Github download